yumike/djangolint/README.md

 ### Introduction

-Djangolint is the tool to detect django deprecetad and non-optimal code in django projects and apps.
+Djangolint is the tool to detect django deprecated and non-optimal code in django projects and apps.

 ### Installation